 The aim of the course is to explore the ancient world in lots of different ways, be it through history, art, or literature, and to gain an appreciation of the ways in which the ancient world has had such a powerful influence on our own.
-Pupils will study much about the ancient Greeks, looking at the roles of the different gods, the epic poetry of Homer and the story of the Trojan War, the architecture of Greek temples and the history of the Elgin marbles (and the thorny arguments over where they should be kept), the story of the hero Aeneas and his role in founding of Rome, and some of the entertainments on offer living in ancient Rome.
+Pupils will study much about the ancient Greeks, looking at the roles of the different gods, the nature of the ancient Greek hero, the epic poetry of Homer and the story of the Odyssey, and life in Classical Athens, from private life, education and the place of women, to public life, politics and the origins of democracy.